troii/Rudeltippen/README.md

 Step 4
 ------------------

+> It will most likely be required to make startup.sh, shutdown.sh and /play/play executable if you are on UNIX or Mac

 You are now ready to start Rudeltippen.
 If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER

-> It will most likely be required to make startup.sh, shutdown.sh and /play/play executable

 ```bash
 startup.sh